MicrosoftDocs/sql-docs/docs/samples/sql-samples-where-are.md

 ## WideWorldImporters sample database

 WideWorldImporters (WWI) is a sample database that showcases database design using current features, tools and design techniques.
-WideWorldImporters downloads include an OLTP and an OLAP database which are built to run on SQL Server 2016 and later.
+WideWorldImporters downloads include an OLTP and an OLAP database, which are built to run on SQL Server 2016 and later.

 The database downloads and samples are in the [SQL Server samples](https://github.com/microsoft/sql-server-samples) GitHub repository.